Did you ever wonder why you don’t like spending time by yourself?

 - Pick up a hobby.
 You don’t have to like the first one you pick up.
 Just pick up a hobby.
 Try it out and see if you like it.
 If you are uncomfortable meeting new people, maybe learn a new musical instrument.
 You can take one-on-one lessons and be around someone in a controlled environment with your small talk already identified.
 There is a time limit on how long you need to interact, and you don’t have to worry about making friends.

 - Pick up yoga, qigong, or taichi.
 Each of these practices helps you get more in touch with yourself and helps to quiet your self-talk.
-You still have your small talk identified, and a time limit exists.
-But, you have the option to try and make friends here, and you’re not necessarily limited to hard stop like when the lesson is over.
-You can decide to get a coffee or sandwich afterward.
+The classes also give you an opportunity to meet others and practice small talk.
+Because a class is a specific amount of time, you can gain comfort in knowing a time limit exists.
+But, you have the option to try and make friends here, and can decide to get a coffee or sandwich afterward.
+To help ground yourself before going, try out one of my “Finding Balance” tools.

 - Try one of the geo-tracking games like Pokemon Go.
 Sure it’s a boomer thing, but you’re lonely, and you don’t like being by yourself.
 Besides that, boomers are usually friendly and easy to interact with.
 Sure, you might not want to go out and have a beer with them.
 But, you’re going to find you might enjoy talking with them and hearing some supportive comments from strangers.